Sales enablement was supposed to make selling easier.

 - Customer case studies

-At this point, buyers are looking for technical details or business proof to make their decision.
+At this point, buyers are looking for technical details or proof of ROI to make their decision.
 This content looks like:

 - Mutual action plans